dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/basics.md

 variables names have a few rules
 - names cannot start with a number
 - and cannot have special characters or spaces.
-- variable declarations are statements. they hold some "state" of a program.
+- variable declarations are statements.
+They hold some "state" of a program.
-- state is what let's the interpreter "remember" our value, it saves it to memory.
+- state is what lets the interpreter "remember" our value, it saves it to memory.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Assignment_Operators